-Deferred start-up costs are capitalised and then amortised over the contractual expected life of the loan Note.
+Deferred start-up costs are capitalised and then amortised over the scheduled life based upon the redemption payments, as per the Transaction documents, of the loan note.

 Income taxes

 The directors are satisfied that the Company meets the definition of a 'securitisation company' as defined by both the Finance Act 2005 and the subsequent secondary legislation and that no incremental unfunded tax liabilities will arise.
 As a result, no deferred tax amounts are recognised.